 … and the coastline that could be located anywhere …

 We hit the road yet again.
 And yet again we stopped at some scenic point to see a waterfall.
 To reach the waterfall we needed more than twenty minutes in one direction.
-The stop cost us around hour and a half altogether.
-Without any thought I made a couple of photos.
-The waterfall was a very interesting formation and turned out to be quite photogenic.
+The stop cost us around an hour and a half altogether.
+Without any thought, I made a couple of photos.
+The waterfall was a fascinating formation and turned out to be quite photogenic.
 The parking place was one of the few with regular restrooms and running tap water.
-In aftermath, on that day it was the only place where, if next time in New Zealand, I would stop yet again.
+In the aftermath, on that day it was the only place where, if next time in New Zealand, I would stop yet again.

-Short of food and water we realised, it was already time for a late lunch.
-The only meal we had on that day was the breakfast in Te-Anau.
-But we were in the middle of nowhere and it was getting late.
+Short of food and water we realized, it was already time for a late lunch.
+The only meal we had on that day was breakfast in Te-Anau.
+But we were in the middle of nowhere, and it was getting late.
 Our road took us through Dunedin, one of the New Zealand major cities, originally a Scottish settlement.
 A place when we could have sat down and enjoy local food.
 We started to look in the Trip Advisor for a restaurant.
-But, it was getting late.
+But it was getting late.
 Finally, a decision was made, we did not enter the city.
 It would cost us too much time.

 Hungry, with no prospect of finding a restaurant alongside our route (restaurants close early in New Zealand), around 6 maybe 7 pm we stopped at a road-side Subway.
 I do not think any Subway sandwich I ever ate tasted that good as that one on that day … But did I come to New Zealand to eat a sandwich at Subway?
 Definitely not.
 I have it at home.
 A close friend is even a franchisee in the network.

-At the end of the day, I was angry all inside me, but kept silent.
-In less than forty-eight hours we would be flying home … Impossible.
-I was in New Zealand and the only one thing I could have thought of was coming home?
-But at that day I was feeling so.
+At the end of the day, I was angry all inside me but kept silent.
+In less than forty-eight hours, we would be flying home … Impossible.
+I was in New Zealand, and the only thing I could have thought of was coming home?
+But that day I was feeling so.